PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 # gpustat

-An alternative to `nvidia-smi` is gpustat.
-It also pulls its data from the NVML.
+An alternative to `nvidia-smi` is `gpustat`.
+It also pulls its data from the NVIDIA Management Library (NVML).

 ```
 $ gpustat